 First we have got to be at peace with one another

 Actually no… And it’s not a new struggle.
-In John 14-16 we see that Jesus is constantly addressing the "I want it my way!" attitude of the apostles.
+In John chapters 14-16 we see that Jesus is constantly addressing the I want it my way! attitude of the apostles.
 Actually what the Bible says is that they were arguing over who was the greatest in the kingdom.

 Here are twelve men who were in the presence of Jesus.
-They heard Him teach about love, forgiveness, and being a servant and yet they constantly argued about who was the most important, who should be the one to get their way.
+They heard Him teach about love, forgiveness, and being a servant and they still constantly argued about who was the most important, who should be the one to get their way.
 And 2,000 years later we still act very apostolic.
 We have all these wonderful things in common, we were saved by the same Messiah at the same baptism and we have the same Bibles, that teach the same truths and yet we still find reasons to disagree from time to time.

-I read this week about a congregation that was going through some social shift in their neighborhood and their church was experiencing some growing pains.
+I read this week about a congregation that was going through a social shift in their neighborhood and their church was experiencing some growing pains.
 So their leadership decided that they needed to send out a questionnaire to see how their members felt and what they dreamed about.
 What they learned was that they had a lot of disagreements about what they should do.